Ecksdee03/ethgaschecker-pytelegrambot/README.md

 ## Set up and deploy bot on replit
 [Create new project](https://replit.com/~) using python or just clone this Git repository.

-Run code and test your bot.
-Bot should welcome you to the room.
+Run code by using `python bot.py` and configuring it to the native run command on replit and test your bot.

+Add your API keys `BOT_TOKEN` and `ETH_TOKEN` to the environment variables page on replit

 You can publish the repl, run it and close the tab and your bot will keep running in the background 24/7 for free!!